NLnetLabs/rtrtr/source/installation.rst

 C Toolchain
 """""""""""

-Some of the libraries Routinator depends on require a C toolchain to be present.
+Some of the libraries RTRTR depends on require a C toolchain to be present.
 Your system probably has some easy way to install the minimum set of packages to build from C sources.
 For example, this command will install everything you need on Debian/Ubuntu: